tommylehmann/trivy-operator-dashboard/README.md

 on perfecting the core functionality of the dashboard.
 However, we remain open to the possibility of expanding its capabilities if the app gains significant traction and user demand increases.

-For now, our priority is to deliver the rest of the provided features by Trivy (such as SBOMs and so on), to have a robust and reliable dashboard that meets immediate needs and serves the community effectively.
+For now, our priority is to deliver the rest of the provided features by Trivy, to have a robust and reliable dashboard that meets immediate needs and serves the community effectively.